 - ¼ teaspoon cayenne pepper

-- Start by making the aioli.
-Combine mayonnaise, garlic, lemon juice, dijon mustard, honey, paprika and cayenne pepper in a small bowl.
+- Combine mayonnaise, garlic, lemon juice, Dijon mustard, honey, paprika and cayenne pepper in a small bowl.
 Whisk to combine and set aside.

-- Heat the olive oil in a large skillet over medium-high heat.
-Add the onion and garlic and cook, stirring occasionally, until softened, about 4 minutes.
-Add the corn and cook, stirring occasionally, for 3 minutes.
+- Heat the olive oil in a large skillet over medium heat.
+Add the onion and garlic and cook until softened, stirring occasionally, about 4 minutes.
+Add the corn and cook until softened, stirring occasionally, for 3 minutes.
 Set aside.

-- In a medium bowl, whisk together corn meal, flour, baking soda, ½ teaspoon salt, ½ teaspoon paprika, and ¼ teaspoon black pepper.
-Whisk the almond milk and egg together in a large bowl, then add the corn mixture, zucchini and green onions.
-Add the cornmeal mixture and stir until combined.
+- In a large bowl, whisk together the non-dairy milk and egg.
+Add the corn mixture, shredded zucchini and chopped green onions.
+Add the dry ingredients and stir until combined.

-- Pour ⅛ inch of vegetable oil into a large skillet and place over medium heat.
-Working in batches, scoop scant ¼ cupfuls of the batter into the oil and flatten slightly.
-Cook until golden brown, 3-4 minutes per side.
-Drain on a paper towel-lined plate.
+- Heat ⅛ inch of vegetable oil into a large skillet over medium heat.
+When the oil is hot, work in batches to scoop ¼ cupful of the batter into the oil and flatten slightly to make a fritter.

-- Garnish with fresh green onions and flaky sea salt and serve with the Spicy Aioli.
+- Garnish with flaky sea salt and serve with the Spicy Aioli.